-- simple on board chip in a mass market receiver
+- simple on board chip in a mass market receiver or in entry level turntable

 - integrated amplifier containing a phono stage section or dedicated internal board